• Skip to primary navigation

 When comparing all the Optimum Nutrition, Extreme Milk Chocolate was our number one.

 We compared this flavor to Double Rich Chocolate, which tastes like a spoonful of plain cocoa — some may like that, though.
-Extreme Milk Chocolate tasted sweeter and richer.
+Extreme Milk Chocolate tastes sweeter and richer.

-After mixing the flavor with both milk and water, we were happy to find that they both tasted delicious.
-No matter the base, Extreme Milk Chocolate maintained its decadent flavor, unlike some of the other flavor options.
+After mixing the flavor with both milk and water, we were happy to find that they both taste delicious.
+No matter the base, Extreme Milk Chocolate maintains its decadent flavor, unlike some of the other flavor options.
 We also didn’t notice any separation, which is a huge plus.
+All of our testers give it a 5 out of 5 for solubility, no exceptions.

-Read our full Optimum Nutrition Gold Standard Isolate Review
+Read our full Optimum Nutrition Gold Standard Whey Protein Review.

 Best Vanilla Optimum Nutrition Flavor: Vanilla Ice Cream